-But the world does not stand still!
-This Christmas, look out for Drift, my first book for children and young adults, in which we get through a few billion years of the Earth’s history and future in 88 beautfiul pages.
+My latest book, and my first for children and young adults, is Drift, in which we get through a few billion years of the Earth’s history and future in 88 beautfiul pages.
 It’s on sale at Amazon, of course.
 In the US the title is Continental Drift, but everything else is the same.

 I am joint editor of Drugs and the Future: Brain Science, Addiction and Society (Elsevier 2006).